 Melissa Hung is the founding editor of Hyphen.
-She served as editor in chief for its first five years and has worn many hats at the magazine.
+She served as editor in chief for its first five years and went on to wear many other hats at the magazine.
 She is a writer and independent journalist.
-Her essays and reported stories have appeared in NPR, Catapult, and Village Voice Media newspapers.
+Her essays and reported stories have appeared in NPR, Vogue, Pacific Standard, Catapult, and Shondaland, among others.
 A native Texan, she lives in California.
-Follow her on twitter at @fluffysharp.
+Find her on Twitter and Instagram.

 Shortly after I moved to the San Francisco Bay Area from Texas, I attended a meeting about starting a new Asian American magazine.
 In a San Francisco apartment, seven people sat around a kitchen table, eating pizzas we had made, and discussing what we wanted to see in a magazine for our community.
 That evening, I met Lisa Ko, who was also a recent Bay Area transplant, from New York.
-As time went on, the magazine project got a name (Hyphen), I became the editor in chief, Ko signed on as the magazine’s first books editor, and we became friends.
+As time went on, the magazine project got a name (Hyphen), I became the editor in chief, and Ko signed on as the magazine’s first books editor.

 Last week, I had the honor of going to the White House to pick up an award from Michelle Obama.
 No, it wasn't for Hyphen.
 (Though I'd love to be invited back for Hyphen -- hint, hint to any White House staffers reading this.)
 I was representing San Francisco WritersCorps, a program that places published writers in San Francisco communities to teach creative writing to youth.